You are here

-We encourage you to also take a look at Mental Health America's LiveYourLifeWell website to learn more about the value of connecting with others and other helpful wellness tools.
+We also encourage you to also take a look at Mental Health America's LiveYourLifeWell program to learn more about the value of connecting with others and other helpful wellness tools.

 Your local Mental Health America affiliate is an excellent resource to assist you in finding support groups in your area.

-The American Self-Help Clearinghouse and the National Mental Health Consumers’ Self-Help Clearinghouse maintain listings of support groups on a broad range of mental health topics.
 The National Mental Health Consumers' Self-Help Group Clearinghouse also maintains a Directory of Consumer-Driven Services which includes peer-run organizations throughout the United States that offer a variety of supportive services and activities, including peer-run support groups.

-In addition to the resources listed above, this FAQ is divided into three main sections -- Specialized support group resources, Other helpful resources, and National Toll-Free 24 hour hotlines.
+In addition to the resources listed above, the resources below are divided into three main sections - Specialized support group resources, Other helpful resources, and National Toll-Free 24 hour hotlines.
 We encourage you to take a look at all of these sections since there are many helpful resources in each of them.

 Specialized support group resources include:

 - American Association of Retired Persons Grief and Loss Information

 - American Association of Suicidology: Support for family/friends that have lost a loved one to suicide

 - Autism Society of America

 - The Balanced Mind Foundation